-Satellite Communication is defined as the use of Satellite Technology in the area of Communications.
-Satellite Communication in Telecommunication is the deployment and use of artificial satellites to provide Communication links between various areas on the earth.
-Satellite communications play a very important part in the global Telecommunication systems.
+Satellite Communication plays a very important part in the global telecommunication systems.
 Approximately, 2000 artificial satellites have been deployed that are orbiting around the earth and are sending back analog and digital signals which carry voice, video and other forms of data from one location to the other worldwide.

-Satellite Communications also brings about the ability of over long distances and can work under circumstances or conditions which are not feasible for other forms of Communication.
-The services provided by Satelite Communications include voice calling, video calling, fax, radio and television channels.
+Satellite Communication also bring about long distance communication and can work under circumstances or conditions which are not feasible in other forms of communication.

 1. Allow voice communication all over the world